siemens/meta-iot2050/meta-hailo/README.md

 > 2. The examples are continuously updated and may not always be compatible
 > with our current Hailo version.
 If you encounter any problems with the latest
 > examples, please try using an older version of the examples.
+> 3. The examples provided are not officially supported by Hailo, solely on
+> an “AS IS” basis and “with all faults”.
+They may not offer an optimal
+> experience on our platform.
+Please use them as references to learn how
+> to use Hailo and develop your own AI applications.

 Additionally, we have integrated three Tappas (GStreamer) demos to provide users with a hands-on experience or quick practice.
 For more details, please